Thank you to all who attended the 2014

 North Winton Village Festival of the Arts

-The 8th Annual North Winton Festival of the Arts is close to the bustling restaurant area of East Main & North Winton, between Mayfield Street and Main Street behind the Winfield Grill on Winton Road.
-There will be music, food and vendors!
+The 8th Annual North Winton Festival of the Arts, led by Patti Cefarilli-Phillips of Summit Federal Credit Union, featured an exciting variety of music, food, and vendors near the bustling restaurant area of East Main & North Winton, between Mayfield Street and Main Street behind the Winfield Grill on Winton Road.

 Living in the Browncroft area for nearly 40 years, Allen has established himself as one of the city’s busiest folk musicians.
 Co-founder of the Golden Link Folk Singing Society, member of bands such as the Flint Hill Folk, Love & Knishes, and Innisfree, Allen plays a dozen instruments and presents a variety of music all over the area –– at schools, libraries, coffeehouses, historical societies, museums, seniors’ residences, festivals and other events.
 For more than three decades he’s coordinated folk music at Genesee Country Village in Mumford, and co-produces their annual Old-Time Fiddlers’ Fair.
 This is Allen’s third year coordinating our entertainment, but he’s performed at the North Winton Village Festival for nearly a decade.